Secured loans

 20 years | £96 | £23,040 | £13,040 |

 As you can see, the longer the loan is, the less the monthly repayment.
 However, borrowing for longer allows a lot more interest to rack up.
 This is why, contrary to glossy TV ads, secured loans aren't an easy option for those with heavy debts.
-A home isn't something to gamble with.
-These are purely loans of last resort.
+A home isn't something to gamble with... only consider this if you're sure you can repay, and you can minimise how long you borrow for.

 Alternatives to try before taking out a secured loan